Elementary & Secondary Schools

 - Any other public buildings or grounds, including playing fields and parking areas that are not university property, in or on which university-related and sanctioned activities are performed.7

-Exceptions include persons conducting or participating in a university-approved program, class or other activity involving the carrying of a firearm, and persons over age 19 on university premises in a private automobile or other private means of conveyance for lawful protection of the person’s or another’s person or property.8
+Exceptions include people conducting or participating in a university-approved program, class or other activity involving the carrying of a firearm, and persons over age 19 on university premises in a private automobile or other private means of conveyance for lawful protection of the person’s or another’s person or property.8

 - N.M.
 Stat.
 Ann. § 30-7-2.1(A).